5T33Z0/OC-Little-Translated/S_System_Updates/README.md

 ### What about Clover?

-This fix also works in Clover but it requires a slightly different approach, since you cannot apply OpenCore's Booter patches needed for the board-id skip with Clover.
+This fix also works in Clover but it requires a slightly different approach, since Clover cannot apply OpenCore's Booter patches needed for the board-id skip.
 Therefore you need `-no_compat_check` to boot macOS with an unsupported Board-id – otherwise you will be greeted with the "forbidden" sign instead of the Apple logo.
 Installing macOS still requires a supported SMBIOS, though.

-But as mentioned in the beginning, using `-no_compat_check` disables system updates.
+But as mentioned earlier, using `-no_compat_check` disables system updates.
 Therefore we add `RestrictEvents.kext` (and `revpatch=sbvmm` boot-arg) to force-enable the `VMM-x86_64` which somehow cancels out the side-effects of no_compat_check.
 So now you can:

 1. Boot macOS with an unsupported SMBIOS/board-id,
 2. Get proper CPU Power Management (XCPM) with the correct/native SMBIOS for your CPU.
 (Enabling legacy [ACPI CPU Power Management in macOS 13](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)#re-enabling-acpi-power-management-in-macos-ventura) requires additional measures)